neildsouza32/Case-Studies/README.md

 - AEMO for publishing the original NEM market data.
 - [akxen/egrimod-nem-dataset](https://github.com/akxen/egrimod-nem-dataset) for the packaged regional load dataset.
 - Kaggle contributor *aramacus* for the Victoria electricity demand dataset.
-- AI tool Claude (Anthropic) was used for code drafting assistance — see Part B: Account of AI Use in the assignment submission for full disclosure.